scribd/scribd.github.io/_posts/2020-02-19-modernizing-an-old-data-pipeline.md

 As a result, it's struggling to meet the needs of Scribd's fast growing engineering team,.
-Since [Scribd is moving more and more into the cloud](/blog/2019/migrating-kafka-to-aws.html), decided that now is a good time for us to step back and redesign the system for the future.
+Since [Scribd is moving more and more into the cloud](/blog/2019/migrating-kafka-to-aws.html), we decided that now is a good time for us to step back and redesign the system for the future.

 We need a modernized workflow orchestration system to help drastically improve